MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-container-sandbox.md

     Creating Desktop Shortcuts for MyBizCentralApp
     ```

-9. Write down or copy the values of these parameters from the console: `Dev.
+9. Write down or copy these parameters and values from the console: `Dev.
 Server`,  `Dev.
 ServerInstance`, and `Files`.
 You will need these values later to [set up Visual Studio Code for for extension development](#VSCode).

 You now have container sandbox set up on your computer.
 The following shortcuts have been added to your desktop:

 -   **\<Container name\> Windows Client** - opens the Windows client for the your application in the container.
 -    **\<Container name\>** Web Client - opens the Web client [!INCLUDE[d365fin_web_md](includes/d365fin_web_md.md)] for the your application in the container.
 -    **\<Container name\>** CSIDE - opens the [!INCLUDE[nav_dev_long_md](includes/nav_dev_long_md.md)] for developing your application using CSIDE.
 -    **\<Container name\>** PowerShell Prompt - opens a Windows PowerShell prompt in the container.
-This gives you access to the [[!INCLUDE[navnowg_md](includes/navnow_md.md)] (https://docs.microsoft.com/en-us/powershell/dynamics-nav/overview), which you can run against the container sandbox.
+This gives you access to the [[!INCLUDE[navnowg_md](includes/navnow_md.md)] (https://docs.microsoft.com/en-us/powershell/dynamics-nav/overview), which you can run against the container sandbox environment.
 -    **\<Container name\>** Command Prompt - opens a Windows command prompt in the container.

 ### <a name="VSCode"></a>Set up Visual Studio Code